alex-free/alex-free.github.io/a999-activator/readme.md

 3) Boots a custom ramdisk in Recovery mode to create iOS 15 activation tarball files which are transferred to the computer.

-4) Downgrades to iOS 10.2.1 to work around 2 issues (random rebooting to Recovery Mode and random disabled Wifi in iOS 9.3.x).
+4) Downgrades to iOS 10.2.1 to work around random rebooting to Recovery Mode and restore fails.
 This is the first step if activation files have already been backed up.

-5) Downgrades to target iOS (9.2-9.3.3).
+5) Downgrades to target iOS 9.2.x.

 6) Boots a custom ramdisk in Recovery mode that puts the activation tarball files, an activation script, and a launch daemon all on /.
 Jailbreaks the iPhone (needs a trigger to enable it but bootstrap is installed), disables Setup.app, and then reboots into Recovery Mode.

-7) Boots iOS 9.2-9.3.3.
+7) Boots iOS 9.2.x.

 8) User is prompted to sign in to Wi-Fi and then go to http://jbme.ddw.nu to enable the Jailbreak.

 9) Jailbreak triggers the previously in-active launch daemon.
 Launch daemon extracts all activation tarball files that were put on / into the proper /var places.
-It then modifies a plist file for activation needed for iOS 9.3.x.
 After that it deletes itself and all other temp files.
 Setup.app is then re-enabled, and the iPhone is rebooted into Recovery mode.

-10) iPhone is booted into iOS 9.2-9.3.3.
+10) iPhone is booted into iOS 9.2.x.
 Activation status is checked and if successful a special boot script is created dynamically in the same directory as the a999 command which can be used to boot the device from Recovery Mode in the future.

 ## Credits

 * [u/iPh0ne4s](https://www.reddit.com/user/iPh0ne4s/) and [u/_alecbaldwin](https://www.reddit.com/user/_alecbaldwin/) for the activation method posted by [u/roolw](https://www.reddit.com/user/roolw/): [How to fully activate iOS 9.2-9.3.5](https://www.reddit.com/r/setupapp/comments/1jwmv8s/how_to_fully_activate_ios_92_935/).

-* [@John011235](https://x.com/John011235) for this [post](https://x.com/John011235/status/1756498551385755682) about plutil.

 * [Sep.lol team](https://sep.lol/) for turdus merula.